 This sounds boring but it matters more than you'd think.
 Dubai International (DXB) has three terminals, and they're not all connected the same way:

-- Terminal 3 is the big one — it's the Emirates hub, and where most long-haul travellers end up.
-Connected to the metro.
-Well-organized.
+- Terminal 3 is the big one — Emirates and Qantas codeshare hub, where most long-haul travellers land.
+Connected to the Red Line metro.
+Well-organised, with a calm-ish arrivals hall.

-- Terminal 1 handles everyone else — Lufthansa, BA, Singapore Airlines, Qatar Airways.
-Also connected to the metro.
+- Terminal 1 handles everyone else — Lufthansa, BA, Singapore Airlines, Qatar Airways, KLM.
+Also metro-connected, slightly more chaotic at peak hours.

 - Terminal 2 is the odd one out.
-Flydubai, Air Arabia, some charters.
-It's on the opposite side of the airfield, there's no metro station, and getting a taxi there takes slightly longer because drivers have to loop around.
+Flydubai, Air Arabia, charter operators.
+It sits on the opposite side of the airfield with no metro station, and getting a taxi to or from it takes a few minutes longer because drivers have to loop around.

 The Metro — Honestly, It's Great